Bongikk/AIM-VI/README.md

 **The only condition:** Any implementation must respect the fundamental moral principles described in Section III.

-**Any AI built on these principles but betraying them - is not AIM-VI.**
+**Any AI built on these principles but betraying them - is not AI-MVI.**

 ---
 CONTACT & SUPPORT